 Sometimes you have to write a story even when aren’t’ sure where it is going to go.
 The images in your mind won’t leave once they are stuck, and the only way through is to write it all down and test see how it looks.
 I am not sure if this story is done, or if there is more to tell, but I had a need to tell it, and so here it is.

 When I pulled in I took a long deep breath of pine dry air and stretched.
 I cooked a nice last meal that I did not have to carry or catch and slept in the jeep.
 The morning had been a slow crawl through my pack in a final check to ensure I had everything I needed.
-I almost threw out my bear spray, not much bears around this area I think, but hooked it back to my waist just in cause.
+I almost threw out my bear spray, not much bears around this area, but hooked it back to my waist just in case.
 My pack’s total weight was 26 lbs, though it got lighter as I moved and drained the camelback of water.
-This was my 10 day pack, a day pack would be much lighter, but this lake was perfect for fishing and I wanted to have as much time as I desired up against it.
+This was my 10-day pack, a daypack would be much lighter, but this lake was perfect for fishing and I wanted to have as much time as I desired up against it.

-If you really want to know I am a lightweight enthusiast.
-A Hyperlight Mountain Gear pack and tarp, Enlightened Equipment sleeping quilt and all the best Good To-Go and Backpacker’s Bistro food ready to be cooked over a titanium tri-stove that would allow me to use broken branches if I needed to.
-I had almost no plastic if I could replace it, and the only metal I used was titatinam (even my poop hole digger).
+If you really want to know I am an ultra-lightweight enthusiast that only reaches the lightweight level.
+A Hyperlight Mountain Gear pack and tarp, Enlightened Equipment sleeping quilt and all the best Good-To-Go and Backpacker’s Bistro food ready to be cooked over a titanium tri-stove that would allow me to use broken branches if I needed to.
+I had almost no plastic if I could replace it, and the only metal I used was titanium (even my poop hole digger).
 Titanium is a great, great metal usable for pretty much everything.
-I carry for light and easy.
-And of course my Grayl water bottle that meant I did not need to carry as much water, it just magically made all water drinkable.
+I aim for light and easy.
+And of course, my Grayl water bottle that meant I did not need to carry as much water, it just magically made all water drinkable.

-I smiled inwardly at the hike so far as the sun continued to fall.
-It had started with a short half day walk through marshy wetland and several river crossings before slipping into a deep pine wooded area that lasted for a day and half.
+I smiled inwardly at the hike so far, even as the sun continued to fall.
+It had started with a short half day walk through marshy wetland and several river crossings before slipping into a deep pine wooded area that lasted for a day and a half.
 If you like slow meandering walks over wet rocks and flowered meadows, the first few miles are for you.
-If you like deep dark woods with moss covered pines, crinkling streams, and elk spying on you, while you slowly progress upward then the middle miles are for you.
-But me, oh, what I live are the falls.
+If you like deep dark woods with moss covered pines, crinkling streams, and elk spying on you, while you slowly progress ever upward then the middle miles are for you.
+But for me, oh, what I live for are the falls.
 And all the miles on today’s stretch are about the waterfalls.

-You have to climb, its true, but that climb is next to waterfall after waterfall.
-Crashing water spray wetting your face, and small pools allowing for cool dips, make every climb worth the effort.
-Going from 4000 ft above sea level to 6800 feet is a tough climb, but oh my, every new beautiful site is worth it.
+You have to climb, it’s true, but that climb is next to a waterfall after a waterfall.
+Crashing spray wetting your face, and small pools allowing for cool dips, make every climb worth the effort.
+Going from 3500 ft above sea level to 6800 feet in a matter of a few miles is a tough climb, but oh my, every new beautiful site just gets better and better.

 But all that lollygagging around did set me behind my schedule, so I pushed my feet one before the other and headed up the trail.

-One that is not use to long treks over difficult terrain might not realize the difficulty at times of putting one foot in front of the other.
-The mental pressure one has to exert to just not set and do nothing.
-But those of you that know, would be proud.
+One that is not used to long treks over difficult terrain might not realize the difficulty at times of putting one foot in front of the other.
+The mental pressure one has to exert to just not sit and do nothing.
+But those of you that know would be proud.
 I pushed on, and I began to make progress.

 The trail mosied back into the woods just as a sharp snapping branch cracked to my left, and instinctively I dropped low and looked.
 The empty forests wandered out in my sight, but I knew they were far from empty.
 I idly wondered if it was an elk or deer out there.
 A predator would have been more silent.
-I hunched towards the ground and snuck towards the trees to my right just off the trail.
-The sound of waterfalls filled my ears, and made it hard to hear what might be coming.
+I hunched towards the ground and snuck towards the trees to my right just off the trail if it was a moose I’d be in trouble.
+The sound of waterfalls filled my ears and made it hard to hear what might be coming.

 I breathed in slowly and then out, letting it all go.
 I had seen animals when I hunted, but every moment was a treasure, and so I held still, just a moment of stillness.
 A sharp twang sounded through the woods as bark and dust exploded from a tree to my side.
 I dropped lower and scooted back.

 That was a gunshot, but there had been no sound until it struck wood.
-My mind twisted around possibilities, but it all happened to fast for me to really think through.
-My body moved of its own volition backwards towards the sounds of running water.
+My mind twisted around possibilities, but it all happened too fast for me to really think through.
+My body moved of its own volition backward towards the sounds of running water.

 “Did you get him?”